BenjaminWolfe/dotfiles/README.md

 - If you're using the Insta360 Link camera, you'll have to [download that controller][insta360-link].
   (I've since switched back to my Sony Alpha 6100 and Elgato CamLink 4K.)
 - You'll want to install **Chrome apps** like Messenger and possibly YouTube Music.
 - Find the download page for the [Epson WorkForce Pro WF-4833][epson-download] printer/scanner/copier, and download and install the software.
 You'll need this for scanning documents.
+- Tableau uses Cisco [Webex][webex] for customer support, which is installed seamlessly as part of a support session.

 ## Permissions